StackVista/stackstate-docs/setup/security/self-signed-certificates.md

 ## Overview

 StackState has several points of interaction with external systems.
 For example, event handlers can call out to webhooks in other systems.
-With the default configuration, StackState won't be able to communicate with these systems if they're secured with TLS using a self-signed certificate or a certificate that isn't by default trusted by the JVM.
+With the default configuration, StackState won't be able to communicate with these systems if they're secured with TLS using a self-signed certificate, or a certificate that isn't by default trusted by the JVM.

 To mitigate this, StackState allows configuration of a custom trust store.